Uncategorized

 By law, any private property in Maple Heights that tows vehicles must have clearly posted signage.
 These signs must be visible at each entrance and include the name and number of the towing company.
 If you don’t see a sign and your car is gone, you may have grounds to contest the tow.

 Additionally, the city requires that non-emergency tows from public property be reported to the local police department immediately, so drivers can find their vehicle without unnecessary confusion.
+A reliable 24-hour towing service can also help ensure that vehicles are removed promptly and that drivers have access to assistance at any time of day or night.

 What Happens After a Tow